davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

 .. option:: -fsection-anchors

-  Try to reduce the number of symbolic address calculations by using shared anchor symbols to address nearby objects.
+  Try to reduce the number of symbolic address calculations by using shared 'anchor' symbols to address nearby objects.
 This transformation can help to reduce the number of GOT entries and GOT accesses on some targets.